rthombs/lreff/README.md

 # Compatibility

 `lreff` can be used when the most recent estimated model is a dynamic model that uses Stata's time series operators (e.g., L.).
 In terms of panel data, it only works with homogeneous panel estimators.
-The estimates will not be correct after mean group estimation.
+The estimates are incorrect after mean group estimation.

 `lreff` is confirmed to work with the following programs: